Core App Dashboard: How to build a single source of truth system dashboard for your business

 Last but not least, your dashboard should provide a comprehensive solution for tracking project tasks to help you make sure projects are completed on time.
 Here are some of the project tasks that you should track in the dashboard:

 • Task Descriptions - Include a precise and succinct description of each task's requirements.
-This ensures that everyone is on the same page and helps team members understand their roles.
+This ensures everyone is on the same page and helps team members understand their roles.

 • Due Dates - Setting deadlines for each activity makes it easier to accomplish projects on schedule.
 As a result, team members can properly organize their workloads and manage their time.